 Deforestation and forest degradation in Cameroon are the result of direct causes and underlying factors.
-The causes of deforestation and degradation developed in this document are data taken primarily from the bibliography (see the bibliography list in annex 2a - 3) and the consultations conducted in the different agro-ecological zones.
+The causes of deforestation and degradation developed in this document are data taken primarily from the bibliography (see the bibliography list in annex 2a - 3) and the consultations conducted in the different agroecological zones.
 A more in-depth study of the causes (direct and indirect) of deforestation and degradation covering the different agro-ecological zones will be carried out during the preparation phase.
 Consultations will be planned to reinforce the results of this study.
+Similarly, results from the various studies on forestry issues carried out by Cameroon-based international and national research institutions (e.g. IRAD, universities, etc.) over the past three decades will be used to improve the information on the direct and indirect causes of deforestation and forest degradation.

-[ Waste 4% energy 7% industry 1% agriculture 37% land use change 51%]
+[Waste 4% energy 7% industry 1% agriculture 37% land use change 51%]